ramkumar2122/Text-to-Image-Generation/README.md

 ## 3.1 Add Text Descriptions:

-Write your text descriptions in a file or use the example file ```Data/text.txt``` that we have provided in the Data directory.
+Write your text descriptions in a file or use the example file ```Data/text.txt``` that have provided in the Data directory.
 The text description file should contain one text description per line.
 For example,

 ```